Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Method

 The total variance $\sigma_{T}^2$ is the sum of the two variances,

 It is important to note that both $\sigma_{wc}^2$ and $\sigma_{bc}^2$ are dependent on the selected threshold, while $\sigma_{T}^2$ remains independent of it.

 \item Threshold Selection: The optimal threshold is the one that minimizes the intra-class variance $\sigma_{wc}^2$, which is equivalent to maximizing the inter-class variance $\sigma_{bc}^2$.
-In practice, this threshold can be found by iterating through the possible values and selecting the one that satisfies these conditions.
-This yields a threshold that is not affected by binning choices, making it a reliable approach for classifying red and blue galaxies \citep{pandey23}.
-This method offers a robust and parameter-free way to classify galaxies into the blue cloud and red sequence based on their $(u-r)$ colour and stellar mass.
+We iterate through all possible thresholds, selecting the one that minimizes the intra-class variance while maximizing the inter-class variance.
+This threshold is not affected by binning choices, making it a reliable approach for classifying red and blue galaxies \citep{pandey23}.

 \end{enumerate}